 The Nuclear Radiation Center, home to a 1.3 mega-watt general atomics TRIGA nuclear reactor, a 1,000 Curie cobalt-60 irradiation facility, and a borated neutron capture treatment (BNCT) facility; and the Bear Research, Education, and Conservation Program building, with live grizzlies in residence (but not always in view), are worthy conversation pieces as you move tee-to-green past them.

-It’s less likely you’ll be talking about, or even thinking about, something much closer at hand (and foot).
+It’s less likely you’ll be talking about, or thinking about, something much closer at hand (and foot).
 But around here, the Kentucky bluegrass fairways and creeping bentgrass greens are the object of intense study.

 Palouse Ridge, which opened in August 2008, is a golf course, but it’s a laboratory, too.
-Washington State University’s renowned turfgrass- management program provides the science behind the sport, the grass beneath your feet, for its on-campus teaching, first, but also throughout the Northwest golf industry.
+Washington State University’s respected turfgrass- management program provides the science behind the sport, the grass beneath your feet, for its on-campus teaching, first, but also throughout the Northwest golf industry.

 Charles Golob is research supervisor and manager of the turfgrass facility.
 He’s got a B.S. and M.S. in agronomy from WSU, and he’s worked in the turf program for 22 years.